aljimsondev/aljimsondev/README.md

 - [Spritesheet Simplify](https://aljimsondev.github.io/spritesheet-simplify/) - a 2D Sprites Merger for 2D game development
 - [Online Barangay Certificate Issuance With QR CODE](https://www.barangayesperanza.com/) - A MERN(MongoDB, Express.js React, Nodejs) Stack application.
 This application aims to issue barangay certificates through online interaction

-Feel free to reach me in my email   `aljimson.megrino@gmail.com` for any matters.
+Feel free to reach me in my email   `aljimson.megrino@gmail.com` for any matters and lets discuss your interest.

 <!---
 aljimsondev/aljimsondev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.